 Larkin worked in Belfast in 1950-1955, and tomorrow (Tuesday 11 October 2022), as part of the Belfast International Arts Festival, Philip Pullen, Chair of Larkin100, gives a talk, ‘Larkin in Belfast: The Importance of Elsewhere’.

-The PLS Conference, ‘Bad habits of expectancy’, takes place at the University of Hull on 8-9 December.
+The Philip Larkin Society Conference, ‘Bad habits of expectancy’, takes place at the University of Hull on 8-9 December.

 Larkin has been described by Andrew Motion as ‘one of the two or three most important British poets of the last part of the 20th century,’ and Clive James once said he ‘was the greatest poet of his time.’

 Peter Young, former Town Clerk of Lichfield, has spoken on many occasions about Larkin’s associations with Lichfield.
 Larkin once said of Lichfield: ‘God this place is dull.’
 While he was staying at 9 Sturgeon’s Hill, Lichfield, in October 1940, he wrote, ‘At first I didn’t like staying here at all … Lichfield is a home for shopping as you from Leicester and I from Oxford realise or will realise.
 But for Peace & Quiet, Incorporated, it’s fine.
 I shall sink into a primeval slime.’